 'Dry' Image created in response to a conversation with an ex-patient of Guy's hospital discussing their xerostomia (dry mouth) condition.
 Image: Emma Barnard.

 Hearing and salivation are taken for granted by the public, by patients and even by clinicians.
 As such the team recognised a need to raise awareness especially amongst clinicians of the hidden nature of hearing loss and dry mouth amongst vulnerable patient groups.

 A dry and silent world: living with hidden disabilities sought to encourage a three-way dialogue between patients, clinicians and academics mediated and documented through art.

-A dry and silent world: living with hidden disabilities was a collaboration between King's College London's Centre for Craniofacial & Regenerative Biology and Emma Barnard.
+A dry and silent world: living with hidden disabilities was a project as part of King's Arts in Dentistry Innovation Programme.The project was a collaboration between King's College London's Centre for Craniofacial & Regenerative Biology and Emma Barnard.
 It was supported by the university's Culture team.

 Professor Abigail Tucker - academic leadProfessor Abigail Tucker has a research lab in the Department of Craniofacial Development & Stem Cell Biology within the Dental Institute at King's College London which she has run since 2002.
 The lab focuses on the embryonic formation of the face, particularly the jaw, teeth and ear - structures all linked during development.
 The lab is interested in how these parts of the face form during normal development and what goes wrong in the case of birth defects.

 In addition, the lab studies how evolution shapes our faces to understand diversity.
 The lab has produced over 100 research papers and is currently funded by the Wellcome Trust, Medical Research Council and Action on Hearing Loss.
 The Tucker lab seeks to share their research as widely as possible through school visits, festival stands, participation in documentaries, and through collaboration with artists.